EmeraldSlash/RbxMouse/README.md

 RbxMouse.Button3Released(float duration, InputObject input, bool gameProcessed)
 ```

    These signals fire when mouse buttons are released.
-The duration argument
+The `duration` parameter
    tells you how many seconds the button was held down for.
 The `input`
    parameter can be used to determine the source of the button release
    (whether it was from the mouse, from a KeyCode, or from touch - and if so,